Pay your rent online, see latest statements, book and view repairs through the Tenant Portal.

 By keeping your living and communal areas safe and tidy and following these steps, you can significantly reduce the risk of a fire occurring.

-- make sure communal doors, such as access doors to bin stores and storage cupboards, are kept closed and secured or locked, to prevent unauthorised access at all times
+- make sure communal doors, such as main entrance doors, access doors to bin stores and storage cupboards, are kept closed and secured or locked, to prevent unauthorised access at all times

 - make sure waste that can burn is disposed of in the appropriate waste bins

-- make sure waste items such as unwanted furniture are not left in communal areas.
+- make sure waste items such as unwanted furniture are not left in communal areas as this is a clear fire risk and can block off or obstruct emergency escape routes.
 These should be disposed of safely by booking a bulky waste collection or taking them to the nearest recycling centre or tip

 - make sure your flat entrance door closes correctly.
 You must never interfere with or disconnect flat entrance door self closing devices